zschuster/Advanced_R/README.md

-# Advanced_R
+# Answering Advanced R Exercises
-Personal answers to Advanced R exercises
+Personal answers to exercises in Advanced R (1st edition) by Hadley Wickham

+A link to the online book can be found at: <http://adv-r.had.co.nz/>